 Now you live with them.
 How do you split up your time?
 Make this conversation a priority.
 As important as it is to have regular date nights and sexy-time together, it’s equally as important that you still feel like you can have time to yourself while under the same roof.
 Make it super easy by scheduling your faux single-self activities on the same night.
 [Read: 8 ways to get your “me time” in amidst a busy schedule]

 For example, he plays video games with the boys online in the bedroom while you have your girlfriends over for a movie night in the living room.
-Or, he has the boys over to watch the big game and you spend your night with a face mask on, plucking your brows, and scrolling through Pinterest until your finger goes numb.
+Or, he has the boys over to watch the big game and you spend your night with a face mask on, plucking your brows, and scrolling through Pinterest until your fingers go numb.

 Whatever suits your fancy, just make sure you have enough time to yourself so you still miss your mate and appreciate the time you spend together.
 [Read: How to give space in a relationship and not drift apart]

-Hammering out these life goals before you enter into your first year of marriage is a smart thing to do and help you avoid marriage bumps along the way.
+Hammering out these life goals before you enter into your first year of marriage is a smart thing to do and helps you avoid marriage bumps along the way.